thi-ng/umbrella/packages/column-store/README.md

 this to other JSON-serializable types.
 For better memory utilization, numeric data can (and should) be stored in typed arrays.

-Note: `BigInt`s are currently unsupported, but planned.
+Note: `BigInt`s are still unsupported, but planned.

 | **Column type** | **Description**     |
 |-----------------|---------------------|